ComputerG33k/Accounting/README.md

 ## How To Use
 If original file is not named Accounting.txt, change the pathname in the Accounting.cpp on line 34.
+Or if you have other stores than the ones in the program, change the names on the appropriate lines.
+70, 81, 92, 103, 114, 125.

 ## Example Run From Terminal
 <img src='example.png'/>